If your Income Support has stopped

 Make a note of the date and time you call.
 Also write down the name of the person you spoke to.
 You might need these details when you ask for your Income Support to start again.

-Challenging the DfC’s decision to stop your Income Support
+Challenging the DfC’s decision to stop or reduce your Income Support

 To do this, you’ll need to ask for a ‘mandatory reconsideration’.
 See challenging an Income Support decision for how to ask for one.